Ketamine Infusions for nerve pain

 Before ketamine is administered for chronic nerve pain, in an outpatient setting, it is essential to have medical clearance, cardiac evaluation and assess liver function tests.
 Also, all infusions must be supervised and a trained nurse be present during the infusion.

 There is increasing use of ketamine in severe resistant depression.
 The results may not be consistent and long lasting.
 It is not approved for use for depression.
+The FDA has given the esketamine (S enantiomer) variant for treatment-resistant depression, in combination with another oral antidepressant, a nod of approval.
+Ketamine's recreational use is not authorized by the FDA.

 Main contraindications for ketamine: